Higher education in Japan: Postgraduate education

-Graduate schools became a part of the formal higher education system only after World War II and were still not stressed in the 1990s.
-Even though 60% of all universities have graduate schools, only 7% of university graduates advance to master's programs, and total graduate school enrollment is about 4% of the entire university student population.
+Graduate schools became a part of the Japanese higher education system only after World War II and were still not stressed in the 1990s.
+Even though 60 percent of all universities have graduate schools, only 7 percent of university graduates advance to master's programs, and total graduate school enrollment is about 4% of the entire university student population.

 The pattern of graduate enrollment is almost the opposite of that of undergraduates: the majority (63%) of all graduate students are enrolled in the national universities, and it appears that the disparity between public and private graduate enrollments is widening.
-Graduate education is largely a male preserve, and women, particularly at the master's level, are most heavily represented in the humanities, social sciences, and education.
-Men are frequently found in engineering programs where, at the master's level, women comprise only 2% of the students.
-At the doctoral level, the two highest levels of female enrollment are found in medical programs and the humanities, where in both fields 30% of doctoral students are women.
-Women account for about 13% of all doctoral enrollments.
+Graduate education is largely a male preserve, and women, particularly at the master's level, are most heavily represented in the liberal arts, humanities, social sciences, and education.
+Men are frequently found in engineering programs where, at the master's level, women comprise only 2 percent of the students.
+At the doctoral level, the two highest levels of female enrollment are found in medical programs and the humanities, where in both fields 30 percent of doctoral students are women.
+Women account for about 13 percent of all doctoral enrollments.

-The generally small numbers of graduate students and the graduate enrollment profile results from a number of factors, especially the traditional employment pattern of industry.
-In the private sector, the demand for students with advanced degrees (especially in the non-hard sciences and liberal arts, social sciences, and humanities) is low compared to other developed countries.
-This is because private sector companies frequently prefer to hire new university graduates and train them to operate according to company guidelines.
+The low enrollment of graduate students and the profile of graduate enrollment are influenced by various factors, primarily the conventional employment practices in the industry.
+In the Japanese private sector, the demand for individuals holding advanced degrees, especially in fields outside of the hard sciences such as the liberal arts, social sciences, and humanities is low compared to other industrialized nations.
+This discrepancy can be attributed to the prevalent focus on science and technology within the Japanese economy, leading companies to favor hiring recent university graduates and providing them with on-the-job training to adhere to company protocols.